tfjmp/website/content/post/rpe/index.md

 tackle during your RPE.
 Identify, the relevant literature and what is the state of the art in that space.

 **January**, this is the time to start working on the proposal.
 In addition to formalizing and writing down your proposal, you should consider doing some preliminary technical experimentation.
-My advice is to ensure that you are only taking a single course during this term.
-Indeed, you want to ensure you have enough time available time dedicated to research.
+My advice is to take only a single course during this term.
+You want to ensure you have enough time dedicated to research.

 **March**, we select together your RPE committee.
 This is relatively simple,